rosemulazada/web-app-from-scratch-2324/README.md

 My personal site is deployed on Github Pages and can be accessed here: https://rosemulazada.github.io/web-app-from-scratch-2324/

+Here I will be discussing the how's and what's of the project.
+For detailed information about the actual process, please see my Wiki at the top of this page.

 <!-- ☝️ replace this description with a description of your own work -->

 ## Table of Contents